The Chalk of the Northern Province: its regional context

 Sternotaxis trecensis.
 The fossil is not described in Fossils of the Chalk or British Mesozoic Fossils.
 Felix Whitham (1991) places the base of the zone at the top of the Pycnodonte Band and the top of the zone at the base of the Black Band Member.

-Sciponicerus gracile.
+Sciponiceras gracile.
 I have never seen one of these fossils; Whitham 1991 does not record finding it.

 Mytiloides labiatus.
-In British Mesozoic Fossils its range is listed as being Cenomanian to Coniacion.
+In British Mesozoic Fossils its range is listed as being Cenomanian to Coniacian.
 In Fossils of the Chalk its age is listed as being the Rhynchonella cuvieria zone of the Turonian and we are told that the nomenclature of the M.labiatus lineage has frequently been misconstrued.
 Felix Whitham (1991) places the base of the zone at the flood of the zonal fossil.

 Trerebratulina lata.
-This is quite a small fossil so we have a better chance of finding whole specimens but there are other small brachiopods that looks quite similar.
+This is quite a small fossil so we have a better chance of finding whole specimens, but there are other small brachiopods that looks quite similar.
 It is noted in Fossils of the Chalk that the species identified as T. lata in Yorkshire and Lincolnshire may not be the same as the one described from the Southern Province.
 Felix Whitham (1991) places the base of the zone 30cm above the First Main Flint.
-He does not show the range of the fossil in figure 3 or show it in any of the detailed graphic logs; in the text he says it is not common but does occur “at specific horizons” as ferruginous pseudomorphs.
+He does not show the range of the fossil in figure 3 or show it in any of the detailed graphic logs; in the text he says it is not common but it does occur “at specific horizons” as ferruginous pseudomorphs.

 Sternotaxis plana.
 In Fossils of the Chalk the fossils is described as being common and widespread in the labiatus to cortestudinarium zones.
 Felix Whitham (1991) places the base of the zone lithostratigraphically at the base of the Burnham Formation.